nhohung/2018-05-14-ualberta-sc/__GitHubResources/GitWalkthrough.md

 ### Web pages
 [https://guides.github.com/features/pages](https://guides.github.com/features/pages)
-Not sure I really want to go here since it opens up the possibility of having to get into HTML syntax.
-Perhaps just stick with the markdown based README.md page for the time being...
+We won't go here in this workshop since it opens up the necessity of HTML syntax.
+We'll just stick with the markdown based README.md page for the time being and anyone can follow along with the tutorial later if they would like.

 Could show off [Jentery's page](http://jentery.github.io/inke2016) which is a nice slide show/presentation just to illustrate what is possible.